 6/51 Petites Musique in Mini Cartel style box Circa 1880

-This box is known as a Petites Musique, being a larger movement, but of a similar mechanical design, to a Snuff Box or Tabatiére.
+This movement is known as a Petite Musique, being a larger movement, but of a similar mechanical design to a Snuff Box or Tabatiére.

 The box is a tiny version of a Cartel box.